Optimal strategies for Wolbachia mosquito replacement technique: influence of the carrying capacity on spatial releases: Introduction

 However, it is clear that for practical applications, environment cannot be considered as homogeneous and heterogeneity may have a strong influence on the dynamics of the replacement (see e.g. \cite{NV_Blocking}).
-The aim of this paper is to propose a first mathematical study of an optimisation problem for a population replacement in a non-homogeneous landscape.
-More precisely, we consider the two-population model used in \cite{APSV}, see also \cite{Farkas,Fenton,Hughes,Colombien2}, where similar systems are considered, and assume that the carrying capacity of the environment is heterogeneous in space, modelling the fact that some areas are more favourable than others for the mosquito population.
-The system is first reduced in the spirit of \cite{SV_Reduction}, and the release is assumed to be pointwise in time: Indeed, it has been observed in \cite{APSV,ABPR} that this is often the best strategy.
-Moreover, the spatial active motion of mosquitoes, usually modelled by a diffusion term, is neglected for the sake of simplicity.
-To fix the notation, let us present briefly the resulting optimisation problem considered in this article.
+The aim of this paper is to propose a first mathematical study of an optimization problem for a population replacement in a non-homogeneous landscape.
+More precisely, we consider a two-population model inspired by the one studied in \cite{APSV}, see also \cite{Farkas,Fenton,Hughes,Colombien2}, where similar systems are considered.
+The key difference with \cite{APSV}, is that we assume that the carrying capacity of the environment is heterogeneous in space, modeling the fact that some areas are more favorable than others for the mosquito population.
+The system is first reduced in the spirit of \cite{SV_Reduction}, and the release is assumed to be point-wise in time: Indeed, it has been observed in \cite{APSV,ABPR} that this is often the best strategy.
+Moreover, as a first step towards understanding the effects of spatial heterogeneity in \textit{Wolbachia}-infected mosquito releases, we neglect the active motion of mosquitoes, usually modeled by a diffusion term.
+We comment in Section \ref{sec:Discussion} on the realism of these assumptions and the utility of the simplified model.
+To fix the notation, let us present briefly the resulting optimization problem considered in this article.
 Denote $p(t,x)$ the fraction of \textit{Wolbachia}-infected population at time $t>0$ and position $x\in \Omega$, with $\Omega$ being a bounded domain of $\RR$ or $\RR^2$.

+Let $u_0$ be a function of $x\in\Omega$, modeling a point-wise release of mosquitoes at initial time.
+We consider the control function $u_0$ to be positive, bounded by a constant $M$ and such that its integral (which corresponds to the total quantity of mosquitoes released) is bounded by $C$.

 We seek to minimize the distance, at some given final time $T>0$, between the proportion $p$ and the total invasion constant steady state $1$.
 Using the $L^2$-norm, the problem reads

-In this problem, $K$ is the given carrying capacity depending on the space variable $x\in\Omega$, and $u_0$ is the initial release function which is positive, bounded by a constant $M$ and such that its integral (which corresponds to the total quantity of mosquitoes released) is bounded by $C$.
-The relation between this release function and the proportion $p$ is obtained by solving the differential equation